deliveroo/routemaster/README.md

 (maximum 1024 characters, must use HTTPS scheme).

-`<timestamp>` (optional) is an integer number of milliseconds since the UNIX epoch and represents when the event occured.
+`<timestamp>` (optional) is an integer number of milliseconds since the UNIX epoch and represents when the event occurred.
 If unspecified it'll be set by the bus on reception.

 `<data>` (optional) is discouraged although not deprecated.
 It is intended when